Authors: Joel Zhou & Michael Troutman

 To successfully use the instructions in this tutorial, you will need to have:

 - An available AWS S3 bucket.
-This article uses AWS S3 but you might be able to use other S3-compatible storage providers.
+This article uses AWS S3 but you might be able to use other S3-compatible storage providers, for example, MinIO.
 See the Velero project’s AWS S3 compatible storage providers list for more information.
+If you are using an AWS S3 bucket, you need to create an IAM user named

 - Helm installed on your Kubernetes controller node in both clusters.
 If Helm is not installed, follow these installation instructions from the Helm project, or follow the instructions within the Integrating LINBIT SDS with Kubernetes quick start guide.